 A. General principles for the ecumenical task of the Christian Reformed Church (CRC)

-For the purpose of pursuing the CRC's ecumenical calling, ecumenical relationships are categorized into four (4) classifications.
+2. For the purpose of pursuing the CRC's ecumenical calling, ecumenical relationships are categorized into three (3) classifications.

-d.
-Ecumenical organizations in which the CRC chooses to participate.
+c. ecumenical organizations in which the CRC chooses to participate

-The CRC may enter into relationships that are church-to-church (bilateral) or into a relationship with an ecumenical organization (multilateral).
+3. The CRC may enter into relationships that are church-to-church (bilateral) or into a relationship with an ecumenical organization (multilateral).
 A church-to-church (bilateral) relationship is established with a particular denomination or church.
-A relationship with an ecumenical organization (multilateral) is established when the CRC joins with other denominations or churches for the purpose of fellowship and common witness.
+A relationship with an ecumenical organization (multilateral) is established when the CRC joins with other denominations or churches for the purpose of fellowship, common witness, or action.

-The CRC’s ecumenical responsibility is expressed locally (between and among neighboring congregations), regionally (among churches in a given geographical area), and denominationally (among churches nationally and internationally).
+4. The CRC’s ecumenical responsibility is expressed locally (between and among neighboring congregations), regionally (among churches in a given geographical area), and denominationally (among churches nationally and internationally) through the work of the church and its agencies and ministries.

 b.
-Synod shall approve, upon recommendation of the Ecumenical and Interfaith Relations Committee, with whom the Christian Reformed Church is in ecclesiastical fellowship, the churches with whom the Christian Reformed Church is in dialogue and the ecumenical organizations in which the Christian Reformed Church holds membership or significantly participates.
+Synod shall designate the churches with whom the Christian Reformed Church is in communion and the ecumenical organizations in which the Christian Reformed Church holds membership or significantly participates.

-Ecumenical relationships at the local level can be expressed by joint involvement in areas such as worship, service projects, prayer, and address to social/ethical issues.
+6. Ecumenical relationships at the local level can be expressed by joint involvement in areas such as worship, witness, service projects, prayer, and address to social/ethical issues.

 B. The specifics of ecumenical relationships

 The CRC, in accordance with Church Order Article 49, values ecumenical relationships with other Christian churches, particularly those that are confessionally Reformed.
-With some such churches, synod may establish a close relationship; and if such is decided with reference to a particular group of churches, then the category is designated churches in ecclesiastical fellowship.
+With some such churches, synod may establish a close relationship; and if such is decided with reference to a particular group of churches, then the category is designated as churches in communion.
 The purpose of such a close relationship is to

-a. encourage joint action in Christian endeavors, where possible, and a common Christian witness to the world.
+a. encourage joint action in Christian endeavors, where possible, and a common Christian witness to the world (ecclesiastically and via the work of denominational agencies and ministries).

 b. explore whether the unity we share with such churches may include various forms of organizational expression—the shape of such organizational unity shall be determined in keeping with prudence and such circumstances as language, distance, and nonessential differences in formal standards and practices.

-c. provide the opportunity to exchange fraternal delegates at major assemblies.
+c. provide the opportunity to exchange ecumenical delegates at major assemblies.

 d. make possible the engagement in pulpit and table fellowship.